AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/2021-10-20-static-site-comments-github-issues/index.md

 GITHUB_PERSONAL_ACCESS_TOKEN = YourToken
 ```

-This is all that you need to authenticate your local API requests.
+This is all you'll need to authenticate your local API requests.
 You don't need to install a package like `dotenv`—Netlify Dev will take care of loading your environment variables for you when you start up the server.
 Be sure to add `.env` to your `.gitignore` if it's not already there—never check environment variables into Git!

 You may be wondering, though: If we don't push our `.env` file to our repo, how will Netlify know what values to use for a production build?
 That's where we'll need to mirror these environment variables on Netlify so it's aware of them.